microsoft/language-server-protocol/versions/protocol-1-x.md

-# VSCode Client / Server Language Protocol Version 2.0
+# VSCode Client / Server Language Protocol

-This document descibes 2.0 version of the client server protocol.
-The major changes to the 1.0 version are:
+This document descibes the 1.x version of the client server protocol.
+It defines the client server protocol used by VSCode to talk to out of process language servers.

-- alignment of the protocol with the VSCode exension API.
-As a result the properties of a request param object conform to parameters in the API.
-So for example if the VSCode extension API takes a text document has the first parameter the corresponding parameter literal in the JSON RPC protocol now has a property `textDocument`.
-- consistent support for language identifiers.
-This means that the language ID is passed to the server via the open notification.
-Further references to the text document don't transfer this informaiton anymore.
-- support for version numbers on documents.
-The initial version number is send to the server via the open notification.
-Document change notification do carry information about VSCode's version number as well.
-- Support for request cancellation
-- Interface naming: using consinstent names without I prefix.
+The repository contains a VSCode protocol definition so that other can implement the protocol in language like C#, C++, Java or Python.

 ## Base Protocol